xrickastley/origins-math-docs/docs/types/data_types/attribute_modifier_operation.md

 !!! note
     The listed values are ordered based on the order of priority; with `add_base_early` being applied before the other modifiers and `set_total` being applied last.

+!!! warning
+	This command is originally an Origins/Apoli command, but has been modified by **Origins: Math** to add extra functionality to it.
+You can find the additions created by **Origins: Math** along with the old values below.

 !!! tip
 	For any modifiers with the `apoli` namespace, you may omit it when you type in the value.
 For example, `apoli:add_base_early` can also be typed as `add_base_early`.